TRAIL : IA responsable pour les professionnels et les leaders

 Acceptez-vous l'utilisation de cookies pour afficher et vous permettre de regarder les contenus vidéo hébergés par nos partenaires (YouTube, etc.) ?

 A key challenge in building theoretical foundations for deep learning is the complex optimization dynamics of neural networks, resulting fro… (voir plus)m the high-dimensional interactions between the large number of network parameters.
-Such non-trivial interactions lead to intriguing model behaviors such as the phenomenon of "double descent" of the generalization error.
+Such non-trivial dynamics lead to intriguing behaviors such as the phenomenon of "double descent" of the generalization error.
 The more commonly studied aspect of this phenomenon corresponds to model-wise double descent where the test error exhibits a second descent with increasing model complexity, beyond the classical U-shaped error curve.
 In this work, we investigate the origins of the less studied epoch-wise double descent in which the test error undergoes two non-monotonous transitions, or descents as the training time increases.
-We study a linear teacher-student setup exhibiting epoch-wise double descent similar to that in deep neural networks.
+By leveraging tools from statistical physics, we study a linear teacher-student setup exhibiting epoch-wise double descent similar to that in deep neural networks.
 In this setting, we derive closed-form analytical expressions for the evolution of generalization error over training.
 We find that double descent can be attributed to distinct features being learned at different scales: as fast-learning features overfit, slower-learning features start to fit, resulting in a second descent in test error.
 We validate our findings through numerical experiments where our theory accurately predicts empirical findings and remains consistent with observations in deep neural networks.

 Proceedings of the 39th International Conference on Machine Learning (publié)